Izabela88/walkers-website/README.md

     - [Chrome DevTools](https://developer.chrome.com/docs/devtools/): Google inspect was used to test and fix code and page responsiveness.
     - [Google lighthouse](https://developers.google.com/web/tools/lighthouse): Google lighthouse was used to assess performance of the site
     - [Lottiefiles](https://lottiefiles.com/): for used animations
-    - [Travis CI](https://www.travis-ci.com/): to sync with my GitHub for testing my code
+    - [Travis CI](https://www.travis-ci.com/): to sync with my GitHub for testing code before pulls and merge
     - [Doogal](https://www.doogal.co.uk/RandomAddresses.php): random addresses generator
     - [Unsplash](https://unsplash.com/): for images
     - [Pixlr](https://pixlr.com/pl/):  was used to process used photos